-How We Prototyped Our Neighborhood Community
+How We Prototyped a Neighborhood Community

 Müllernte (German for: “Litter Harvesting”) is a neighborhood community we founded in Berlin to proactively raise awareness of clean public space in the district of Moabit.
 What made us special: We applied design techniques and lean processes to a social, real-world context.
 The following 10 Steps reveal, how Miriam Zanzinger, Nina Komarova-Zelinskaya, Jonas Wolff and I made actual impact in just a few months and even raised a founding by the authorities of Berlin.